erickmerchant/router/README.md

 # @erickmerchant/router

 A module to do routing inside your components.
 Meant to be used with [@erickmerchant/framework](https://github.com/erickmerchant/framework).
-It does not provide history api listening and dispatching.
+Does not do anything with the history API for you.

 ## Example